National Institute on Aging: Programs

 NIA sponsors research on aging through extramural and intramural programs.
 The extramural program funds research and training at universities, hospitals, medical centers, and other public and private organizations nationwide.

+One such example is the Alzheimer’s Disease Research Centers (ADRCs).
+As of 2022, the NIA funds over 30 centers at medical institutions throughout the United States.

 The intramural program conducts basic and clinical research in Baltimore, Maryland, and on the NIH campus in Bethesda, Maryland.

+Eliezer Masliah was appointed head of the National Institute on Aging's Division of Neuroscience in 2016.